After the all seed and seed based diet are excluded

 the all seed or a seed based diet.
 The

-per day, regardless of the combination of
+eat 15 grams of high energy food per day, regardless of the combination of

 foods eaten.
-If your bird consumes
+If your bird consumes 10 grams of pasta, then only another 5

 grams of pellets will be consumed that day.
 Keep this in mind when serving

-to your cockatiel.
-Pack the most nutrition that you can into that 20%.
+supplemental, high-energy foods to your cockatiel.
+Pack the most nutrition

 High Protein Diets